 Can you make your own concrete ping pong table?

 Yes.
 It is possible to build your own concrete ping pong table.
 DIY concrete ping pong tables are worth considering for those who have the skill, time and money.

 You can have an entire table modeled in concrete, or you can do the slightly easier thing and have a concrete-top ping pong table.
 The legs and other supporting elements of the table will be made of wood or any other easy-to-use material, and the top surface will be made of poured concrete.

 Bear in mind that a concrete ping pong table is more challenging to make than any other table, and it will take more time.
-Additionally, it will cost more because you will need more robust and sturdier support under the concrete.
+As for how much does a concrete ping pong table cost, the downside is that it will be more expensive because you will need more robust and sturdier support under the concrete.

 However, it will be just as satisfactory once completed.

 The first task is to gauge the size of your dream ping pong table.
-If you want a regulation table, then the dimensions have to be 274 x 152.5 cm, at an elevation of 76 cm from the ground.
+If you want a regulation table, then the concrete ping pong table dimensions will have to be 274 x 152.5 cm, at an elevation of 76 cm from the ground.